-The public is being put on notice: When you see 12-year-olds, 13-year-olds or 17-year-olds sold for sex from the streets of Oakland you’re witnessing child abuse and rape, usually under slave conditions.
+The public is being put on notice: When you see 12-year-olds, 13-year-olds or 17-year-olds sold for sex on the streets of Oakland, you are witnessing child abuse and rape, usually under slave conditions.
 And ignoring it is immoral.

-Alameda County District Attorney Nancy O’Malley, the Oakland-based non-profit MISSSEY and billboard company Clear Channel Outdoor announced Thursday a campaign to blitz the city with billboards and bus shelter advertisements warning of the true nature of this crime and offering help to its victims.
+Alameda County District Attorney Nancy O’Malley, the Oakland-based non-profit MISSSEY and billboard company Clear Channel Outdoor announced Thursday a campaign to blitz the city with billboards and advertisements in bus shelters, warning of the true nature of this crime and offering help to its victims.

 Seven huge billboards were installed this week on Clear Channel properties on well-traveled highways and roads – the I-80 and 580 interchange, 980, Martin Luther King Boulevard – as a donation to the cause.